 Control blood sugar levels: Studies have shown that taking with a meal can help improve insulin function and lower blood sugar.

-Digestive aid: My apple cider vinegar is unpasteurised, unfiltered, and contains a substance called "mother".
-It gives the apple cider vinegar its cloudy appearance.
+Digestive aid: My apple cider vinegar is unpasteurised, unfiltered, and contains a substance called "mother."
+This substance gives the vinegar its cloudy appearance.
 The mother contains friendly bacteria that may be good for the gut.

-As a cleaning agent: Apple cider vinegar, with its high acetic acid content, can effectively work on dirt and grime.
-It can be used diluted as a surface cleaner.
+Apple cider vinegar, with its high acetic acid content, effectively removes dirt and grime as a cleaning agent.
+It can also be used diluted as a surface cleaner.
 As an eco-cleaner, it can be a good option.
-Try one part apple cider vinegar to two parts water.
+Try one part apple cider vinegar and two parts water.

 Following a search around the web, it appears that the suggested intake for potential health benefits is 1-2 tablespoons daily, diluted.
 Undiluted apple cider vinegar has 5% acetic acid content.
 That is acidic!
 Take it diluted in water and use a straw to help avoid the risks associated with taking it neat.
 Taking it neat will likely erode your tooth enamel and may cause burns to your oesophagus.

-I think the best way to use it is on your food, perhaps as a salad dressing, a salt substitute, or roasting your vegetables.
+The best way to use it is on your food, perhaps as a salad dressing, a salt substitute, or roasting vegetables.

 Disclaimer: I am not a medical expert; I am a chef!
-You must do your research.
+Do your research!

 Please be aware that apple cider vinegar can interfere with some medications.
 Consult with your doctor if necessary before taking it regularly.
-For instance, apple cider vinegar can potentially help prevent diabetes; however, taking apple cider vinegar regularly may interfere with diabetes medications.
+For instance, apple cider vinegar can potentially help prevent diabetes; however, taking it regularly may interfere with diabetes medications.

 Disclaimer: I am not a medical expert; I am a chef!
-You must do your research.
+Do your research!

 Food Safety